RubenGres/blog/src/posts/menace.md

 When it is MENACE's turn, you simply have to find the corresponding box (note that symmetrical configurations have only one box, so you need to imagine the possible rotations and update the board to match the box configuration).

-Once the box is found, remove a bead at random and play the corresponding move, the box and the pearl drawn are kept aside for the training phase.
+Once the box is found, remove a bead at random and play the corresponding move, the box and the bead drawn are kept aside for the training phase.
 Once MENACE has played, it's the human's turn to choose his move.
 The operation is repeated until one of the players wins or the game is a draw.

 ![xxlarge](/blog/assets/img/menace_diagram.jpg)